 Refer to Section 5 of this manual for the engineering values of our full line of connectors (simplified examples are shown here).
 TrusSteel Standard Details are available for each connection application.
 These Details include load data as well as installation requirements.
-Standard Details are available in CAD formats from www.TrusSteel.com and are also contained on the electronic version of this manual.
+Standard Details are available in CAD formats from www.TrusSteel.com.